-Not to be confused with content marketing, content strategy needs to be applied to every piece of collateral leaving your marketing department.
-Whether that be website content, out of home advertising, media buys or social media posts everything should be aligned with your overall content strategy.
+Content strategy needs to be applied to every piece of collateral leaving your marketing department.
+Whether that be website content, out-of-home advertising, media buys or social media posts, everything should be aligned with your overall content strategy.

 So this beckons the question, how do you stand out?
 How you do you find a way to craft content that captivates, informs, and encourages action?

 - Create buyer personas – Seriously, do it.
 You’re not allowed to finish this blog until you do.
 We can’t enforce that, but it seemed like a good way to make you realize how important they are.

 - Identify user journeys – Personas help you develop meaningful content using the right medium.
 User journeys ensure you’re serving this content with context at the right time.